alekscode33/Test/hello_world.md

 5. After that we need to copy repo from GitHub to your local folder with command in VSC terminal
 `git clone https://github.com/ilnar-geekbrains/version_control_lection_3.git`
 6. Git will download the selected repository on gitHub to our folder as a folder with the same name.
-7. In the VSC terminal, we need to change the directory and enter the selected repository, which we recently downloaded using the command
+7. In the VSC terminal, to work with cloned repository need to change the folder and enter the selected repo which we recently downloaded using the command
 `cd version_control_lection_3.git` and that it we can to start to work with files.

-# Instructions how to
-1. Connect local and remote repositories (repositories).
-When creating a repository on GitHub, you will be given some instructions on how to do this.
-2. Once connected Run `git push` via VSC terminal - push latest changes from local repository to remote GitHub repository.
-3. After making any changes to the created remote repository directly through GitHub or being uploaded to the repository from another computer on GitHub, you will need to download the current current version using `git pull`.
+8. It is our copy of repository and it is not connected to GitHub.com